makersacademy/rps-challenge/README.md

 * created Game class in Model layer to deal with game logic.
 * created Player class in Model layer to deal with player name and their move.
 * created Computer class in Model layer to deal with CPU random moves and stores it as a fixed move.
 Allows for further moves by calling `make_random_move`.
+* implemented a feature from Model layer
 * used `srand` to seed random for feature testing.
+* implemented optional multiplayer feature
+* **avoided** use of global variables

 ## Usage